amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 - Generated secrets are placeholders—replace them with signed keys managed by your secret rotation tooling.
 - Keep file permissions strict (`600`) and restrict runner access.
 - Rotate `PGPASSWORD`, `JWT_SECRET`, `ANON_KEY`, and `SERVICE_ROLE_KEY` regularly.
 - Store canonical secrets in your runner’s secret store (e.g., Ansible vault, 1Password CLI) and re-run the provisioning script with `--pg-password` when rotating.
+Back up `ops/supabase/lanes/superusers.env` securely; it is the source of truth for the fallback superuser credentials used to repair recycled volumes.

 ## 🛠️ Troubleshooting